 What if your Scout starts but doesn’t complete their Eagle rank?
 What if they only lack one or two requirements?
 Encourage them when they get distracted or discouraged, but only as you remember the phrase from the BSA Advancement and Awards website: “Advancement is simply a means to an end, not an end in itself.”
 Read the BSA Vision and Mission Statements, the Scout Oath, Scout Law, and Scout Motto.
 Not one mentions ranks or advancement.
 A Scout who walks the Eagle path matures into a more informed citizen, better leader and follower, better employee and employer, better friend, better woman or man.
 Experiential learning is the means to further BSA’s primary desire for youth—personal growth.

-In my upcoming book, Parenting Through the Ranks: How to Raise Successful Scouts, I offer twenty-eight sample conversations, both helpful and unhelpful, ranging from helping a Scout overcome fears to dealing with bullies to planning their Eagle project.
+In my book, Parenting Through the Ranks: How to Raise Successful Scouts, I offer twenty-eight sample conversations, both helpful and unhelpful, ranging from helping a Scout overcome fears to dealing with bullies to planning their Eagle project.
 Here are two sample conversations from the book.

 Scout-Parent Sample Conversation: Merit Badges